aujeniya29/aujeniya29/README.md

 ## 👋 Aurélien D.

-IT Project Manager passionate about development and modern infrastructure.
+Business-oriented tech lead passionate about development and modern infrastructure.

 After studying computer science and several years as co-manager of an equestrian therapy stable, I returned to my technical career in 2020.
 Today, I lead IT projects in industrial environments and develop web and mobile applications.